 Cam's legacy of love and kindness will live on through this Foundation.
 In the spirit of his character and all he has taught us, we are committed to “Supporting Youth Struggling with Anxiety” ❤

 - Linda, Gord, Andrew and Mitchell Hicks

-Cam’s Kids is committed to “Supporting Youth Struggling with Anxiety” by:
+Cam’s Kids is committed to “Supporting Young People Struggling with Anxiety” by:

 Creating awareness of common anxiety symptoms in youth, assisting in early identification.